Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Microlocal analysis and sheaf propagation

+which agrees with (\ref{eqn:Hyperbolic Char}). \end{proof} We now elaborate how the inclusion in Theorem \ref{Thm: LinProp}, which is actually an equality c.f. (\ref{eqn: LPDE}), implies the well-posedness of the abstract Cauchy problem.

-\subsection{Cauchy Problems}
+\subsection{Cauchy problems}

-Determinism of a system of $\PDEs$ amounts to saying that the Cauchy problem is well-posed; a system $\mathcal{M}$ with initial value $\varphi$ in a space of functions $\mathcal{F}$ is \emph{well-posed} if on one hand there exists a solution to $\mathcal{M}$ around $\varphi$ which is unique and depends continuously on $\varphi$ in a prescribed manner, while on the other hand a solution of the system should remain in the same functional space $\mathcal{F}$ as the initial/boundary value.
+A Cauchy problem is said to be \emph{well-posed} for a system $\mathcal{M}$ with initial value $\varphi$ in a space of functions $\mathscr{F}$ if on one hand there exists a solution to $\mathcal{M}$ around $\varphi$ which is unique and depends continuously on $\varphi$ in a prescribed manner, while on the other hand a solution of the system should remain in the same functional space $\mathscr{F}$ as the initial/boundary value.
+Functional analysts may try to construct a sufficiently large space $\mathscr{F}$ in which the existence of a solution for a given type of equation (e.g. elliptic, hyperbolic, $\ldots$) is guaranteed, and to find a subspace in which uniqueness holds.
+In the case of distribution solutions, typical subspaces are Sobolev spaces.
+For example, Proposition \ref{Propagation for hyperbolic directions} implies the well-posedness of Cauchy problems for hyperbolic systems in hyperfunctions.